Hoosiers Movie, A Basketball

 is loosely based on a true story about a Milan HS basketball

 season.
-In the movie versions, big time coach, Norman Dale, who
+In the movie version, big time coach, Norman Dale,

 becomes a small time coach in Indiana after he is suspended from

 professional and college coaching for fighting with one of his